 As many people can probably recall, back in the 1990’s no one knew much about autoimmune diseases, gut health, or systemic candida.
 This was unfortunate because it caused me (and many others) to live with horrific health issues and clear warning signs until I was 20 years old.
 The foods I grew up eating (fried food, fast food, and tons of refined sugar) were clearly taking their toll on me while I just thought I was eating “normal” as it was called back then.

 After being on medication nearly my entire teenage life, I finally had a breakdown due to immense depression during the first year of college due to severe grief from a variety of losses in my personal life, including my family splitting up, friends moving away, a major breakup with someone I loved, losing other people that were extremely important to me, trying to decide what I wanted to do with my life, living with someone new in college, and attempting to cope with the loss of most all security as I knew it.

-Within one year, the medication, diet I was eating, and depression had taken a severe toll on me, my health, and sadly, my relationship with food and my body.
+Within one year, the medication, the way I was eating, and depression had taken a severe toll on me, my health, and sadly, my relationship with food and my body.
 At this point, I developed many unhealthy eating habits and disordered views on my body and my health.

 So at just 20 years old, I started a journey I knew nothing about: natural health and healing.
 Although I’d been a straight-A student all my life, I had to start relying on a whole new type of knowledge I’d never embraced: intuition and self-motivation.

-I let go of everything I’d ever known regarding food and diets.
-I dove head first into a new life and started studying natural health.
+I knew I had to let go of everything I’d ever known regarding food and diets.
+So I dove headfirst into a new life and started studying natural health.
 I even joined a gym with the only friend I had at the time, I began reading health and nutrition books, and I started feeding myself real food for the first time in my life even though I didn’t really know that much about cooking.
 At first, I ate the same things over and over again just to help myself transition, and then later I learned to expand my choices.

 Hard?
 Yes?
 Worth It?
 Completely!

 Thanks for joining me!
 You can also learn more me and The Soulful Spoon here, and if you have any questions or a request for a post, don’t hesitate to reach out!